 Yes.
-State-backed indemnity scheme will provide support for clinical negligence claims for primary care staff arising from contracted NHS duties in England and Wales.
+State-backed indemnity scheme provides support for clinical negligence claims for primary care staff arising from contracted NHS duties in England and Wales.

-Nurse practitioners should remain in MDU membership to access the other benefits of MDU membership, such as representation at NMC disciplinary hearings, support with complaints or coroners’ investigations, access to 24 hour medico-legal advice and indemnity for fee paying work for patients registered at the practice.
-Nurse practitioners would also need to declare to the MDU any work they do on patients not registered at the practice which may incur an additional subscription.
+Nurses in extended roles, paramedics, pharmacists and physician associates undertake more advanced duties and should remain in MDU membership to access the other benefits of membership, such as representation at NMC or other registration body hearings, support with complaints, coroners’ investigations, access to 24 hour medico-legal support and access to indemnity for fee paying work on patients registered at the practice.
+They should also declare any work they do on patients not registered at the practice which may incur an additional subscription.

 Real-life member experiences where state-backed indemnity wouldn't have been enough.